chilblane/chilblane-blog/content/work/offerpad-offer-request-form/index.md

 description: "History of my work on Offerpad's offer request, including a substantial proposal for a completely new approach for the request form itself."
 project_url: https://sell.offerpad.com/
 project_year: 2019
-project_areas: ['product management', 'product design', 'front-end dev']
+project_areas: ['product management', 'ux design', 'front-end dev']
-weight: 2
 ---

 The first project I worked on for the request experience was a redesign of the offer view with my product manager.
 We sought to transform a mobile-unfriendly, one-page experience into more of a guided tour with additional helpful information for the prospective seller.
 After further iterations on these designs, I worked with our senior front-end developer to bring it into fruition as the company's first React app.